A Comprehensive Guide To Income Generating Assets

 What does risk have to do with it?
 Well, generally the more risk you take the greater the opportunity for higher investment income from your assets and higher overall return on investment.

-Keep in mind that as you take more risk, you should have a longer time horizon.
+Keep in mind that as you take more risks, you should have a longer time horizon.

 For example, if you need the money in 6 months for a down payment on a house, then take less risk.